 Best gifts for your international traveler:

-Now, these gifts may seem a little strange to those who aren't preparing to leave the country for a little while, but you're just going to have to trust me -- your volunteer will consider these gifts invaluable while they're living abroad!
+Now, these gifts may seem less than crucial to those who aren't preparing to leave the country for a little while, but you're just going to have to trust me -- your volunteer will consider these gifts invaluable while they're living abroad!

 Water bottles are something every traveler needs.
 You can always purchase bottled water at the nearest 7/11 or convenience store while you travel, but that can get pretty pricey abroad (plus it's not so great for the planet anyways), so having a reusable water bottle to refill every day is key.